-Fast forward now that I am onto this parenting journey for about 9 months and am realizing how busy one’s life gets once you get upgraded to the title of a parent.
+Fast forward now that I Have become a mother and I am onto this parenting journey for about 9 months and am realizing how busy one’s life gets once you get upgraded to the title of a parent.
 Between parenting duties, household duties, work, family obligations … I find myself exhausted at the end of the day and I haven’t even started on my list of things I dreams of doing with my baby, imagine how exhausted she might be doing “my things”.

 As I navigate through this journey of mommyhood and try to learn from the “experts” who have done it longer than I have, I stumbled upon a concept that I did not know about before becoming a parent and that is mindful parenting or as I understand it in a case empathetic mommying.
 It’s a concept that can be easily applied for grown kids but hard to remember when it comes to mommying little babies.